 Marketers communicate one-to-many, so individualized messages aren't possible.
-That said, it is possible to create a strategic content plan to a targeted group of people that share similar characteristics.
+That said, it is possible for create a strategic content plan to a targeted group of people that share similar characteristics.
 Focusing on targeted messages to a segmented list gets better results than blasting the same info out to everyone.

 - Spamming is emailing self-serving or irrelevant content.

 - Email prospecting is communicating as a business peer that can help solve prospects' problems.

 Savvy sellers don't go straight for the kill.
 They understand the buyer journey and provide timely and relevant information to help prospects through the decision making process.

 At the end of the day, sellers and marketers are talking to real, live human beings.
 There's not much more to say other than, "treat others as you want to be treated."